The PDP is updated to include activities of each functional area to launch and implement vaccination programmes.

 Phase 4 studies to determine vaccine effectiveness are initiated and carried out as planned.

-This stage covers, based on regulatory approval, the WHO pre-qualification, obtainment of SAGE recommendations, funding commitments from GAVI or national mechanisms. (recommendations and/or procurement).
-This requires a general update and regional/national adaptations of the value dossier (including data from phase 4 clinical studies) and integration of additional requirements from authorities, policy makers and payers.
+This stage covers, based on regulatory approval, and WHO pre-qualification, obtention of SAGE recommendations, funding commitments through GAVI and/or national mechanisms (recommendations and/or procurement).
+This requires a general update and regional/national adaptations of the value dossier (including data from Phase 4 clinical studies) and integration of additional requirements from authorities, policy makers and payers.